REV. KRIS VON MALUSKI

 Besides his work at St. Mary’s, Cody is the music director and member of the Board of Directors for the Newport Children’s Theatre, and teaches music theory at the Choir School of Newport County.

-MARY O'NEILL, FINANCE DIRECTOR, ST. MARY’S AND ST. AUGUSTIN’S CHURCHES
+MARY O'NEILL, M.B.A., FINANCE DIRECTOR, ST. MARY’S AND ST. AUGUSTIN’S CHURCHES

 Mary is a life-long Middletown resident and has been a parishioner of St. Mary’s Church since childhood.
 For many years, Mary has been a member of the Church Music Ministry and is a Parish cantor, leading the congregation in song at Masses and other liturgical celebrations throughout the year.

 She is an accomplished financial manager with over 20 years of experience preparing organizational budgets, payrolls and annual reports.
 In her role as finance director for St. Mary’s and St. Augustin’s churches, Mary manages their day-to-day operations and is available to answer questions and solve problems for parishioners.
 She also supports community relations, works with vendors, prepares the Church Bulletin and works on special projects.
 Mary is also co-owner of D&D Fence Company and Rock Island LLC.
-She has a Bachelor of Science in Environmental Science and is an MBA candidate at the University of Phoenix.
+She has a M.B.A. and Bachelor of Science in Environmental Science from the University of Phoenix.

 LISA SULLIVAN, WEDDING COORDINATOR